-Based in Sun Valley, Idaho and presenting events in New York, Los Angeles, & San Francisco, Harvey Art Projects USA is a leading contemporary art gallery representing Australia’s finest contemporary indigenous artists and their communities.
+Based in Sun Valley Idaho, Harvey Art Projects USA is a leading contemporary art gallery representing Australia’s finest contemporary indigenous artists and their communities.
 The organization is dedicated to developing cultural awareness, understanding and appreciation of the finest Aboriginal Art in America through regular exhibitions and satellite events.

 Aboriginal art is Australia's leading contemporary art movement yet it's origins are derived from the oldest continuous artistic tradition know to man.
 From its humble beginnings in the early 1970s, Aboriginal art continues to not only sustain an important world culture but also plays a vital role in returning country and spirit to its people.

 Today, contemporary Aboriginal painting provides indigenous Australians significant economic and cultural stability through ongoing connection to family and country, and Tjurrkupa (Dreamtime).
 After 45 years of contemporary art production and international acclaim, Aboriginal art has firmly established itself as an important contemporary art movement in the international arena.

 Harvey Art Projects is proud to be the exclusive representative of Papunya Tula Artists in the United States.
 The gallery curates regular exhibitions which include solo and group exhibits that focus on emerging & senior artists and specific Aboriginal owned & operated art centers from remote regions of the Northern Territory, Western Australia and South Australia.

 Director Julie Harvey

-Julie Harvey is an arts professional with over twenty years of experience in Australia and the United States working as a practicing artist, specialist curator and gallery director.
+Founder Julie Harvey is a leading Aboriginal Art Specialist with over twenty years of experience in Australia and the United States working as a practising artist, specialist curator and gallery director.